Economy of Pakistan: 1960s

 In the 1960s, amid a substantial influx of American aid, Pakistan enjoyed political stability, fostering robust economic growth.
 Poverty, measured by the poverty headcount ratio, fluctuated from nearly 50% in the early 1960s to 54% in 1963–64.

 During the 1960s, Pakistan achieved an impressive annual agricultural growth rate of 5%, driven by substantial investments in water resources, increased farmer incentives, mechanization, greater use of fertilizers and pesticides, and expanded cultivation of high-yielding rice and wheat varieties in the Green Revolution.

 Large-scale manufacturing experienced significant growth, expanding at a remarkable rate of 16% per annum from 1960/61 to 1964/65, fueled by protective measures for domestic industries, including export subsidies.

-However, the Pakistan-India War of 1965 led to reduced foreign economic assistance, impacting the growth rate of large-scale manufacturing.
+The Pakistan-India War of 1965 led to reduced foreign economic assistance, impacting the growth rate of large-scale manufacturing.
 From 1965 to 1970, this sector grew at a comparatively lower rate of 10% per annum.

-Despite challenges, Pakistan achieved an impressive average annual GDP growth rate of 6.7% throughout the 1960s.
-In the fiscal year 1969–70, the poverty incidence rate decreased to 46%.
-Per Capita GNP was Rs.
-504 in West Pakistan and Rs.
-314 in East Pakistan, indicating a widening regional economic disparity.